ndmitchell/ghc-make/README.md

 #### How do I turn on parallel module compilation?

 Pass `-j4` to build using 4 cores.
 In my experience you usually need a parallel factor of 3x to match `ghc --make` on a single core, since `ghc --make` does a lot of caching that is unavailable to `ghc-make`.

+To use `ghc-make` with Cabal, try `cabal build --with-ghc=ghc-make --ghc-options=-j4`.
+(This technique is due to the [`ghc-parmake`](https://github.com/23Skidoo/ghc-parmake) project, which also does parallel `ghc --make` compiles.)

 #### What GHC features are unsupported?